krish-na-1010/krish-na-1010/README.md

 ### 👨‍💻 About Me

-I'm Krishna, passionate about turning data into actionable insights.
-With a strong foundation in **data analysis** and **machine learning**, I aim to contribute meaningfully to solving real-world business problems through data.
-I’m also committed to constantly expanding my knowledge.
+I'm Krishna, passionate about transforming data into actionable insights.
+With a strong foundation in data analysis and machine learning, I aim to solve real-world business problems through data.
+I enjoy exploring and analyzing data to uncover patterns and trends, which help make informed business decisions.
+Always committed to expanding my knowledge, I am eager to stay updated with the latest trends and technologies in data science.

 - 🎓 **Education**: Passed 12th from Jawahar Navodaya Vidyalaya ,